IliaDi/DoomsDay-v2-NTUA2017/README.md

 # DoomsDay-v2

-The same as Doomsday , solved using python instead of C++
+The same as  IliaDi/Doomsday-NTUA2017  - solved using python instead of C++